allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 This class focuses on applications right away, operating on the premise that the ability to write functional code as soon as possible will facilitate future abstract and theoretical understanding.
 In other words, we approach coding as something best learned by doing.
 The way computer science is presented often includes a sort of genius-mystique that excludes a lot of people.
 In reality, no one knows everything there is to know about computer science.
 In addition, programming languages are created by humans with human flaws.

 Frustration is part of it.
-Inside confusion lies the seeds to understanding.
+Inside confusion lies the seeds of understanding.
 That feeling that your brain hurts is a sign that your brain is working.
 This class presents computer science as something that is indisputably powerful and useful, but no more rarefied than any other discipline.
-To write excellent code is a fantastic goal, but ultimately the thing that matters most is what that code actually does in the world.
+To write excellent code is a fantastic goal, but ultimately the thing that matters most is what that code does in the world.

 ### Learning Outcomes